ChrisDavi3s/sim_eval/README.md

 ## Standalone Notebook

-For those unwilling to install, please see our standalone notebook for a ready to go implementation of the library.
+For those unwilling to install, please see the standalone notebook for a ready to go implementation of the library.
 The notebook can be found @ stand_alone_notebook.ipynb.

 ## Quick Start